seanox/aspect-js/manual/en/introduction.md

 ### interval

-This declaration activates an interval-controlled refresh of an HTML element without having to trigger the refresh manually.
+Activates an interval-controlled refresh of the HTML element without the need to actively trigger the refresh.
+The interval uses the inner HTML as a template from which updated content is generated and inserted with each interval cycle.
-As value an interval in milliseconds is expected, which can also be formulated as expression.
-Processing is concurrent or asynchronous, but not parallel.
-Means that the processing is to start after the set time interval, but this does not start until a JavaScript procedure started before has been completed.
-For this reason, the interval is to be understood as near real-time, but not as exact.
+The attribute expects milliseconds as value, which can also be formulated as expression, where invalid values cause console output.
+Processing is concurrent or asynchronous but not parallel.
+Processing will start after the specified time when a previously started JavaScript procedure has finished.
+Therefore, the interval should be understood as timely but not exact.
+The interval starts refreshing automatically and ends when:
-The interval attribute expects a value in milliseconds.
-An invalid value causes console output.
-The interval starts automatically and is active as long as the element exists in the DOM.
+- the element no longer exists in the DOM
+- the condition attribute is used that is not true

 ```html
 <p interval="1000">